Chicago Motorcycle Accident Attorney

 • Broken bones: Broken legs are major injuries often suffered in accidents.
 Because the accident happens so fast, the tendency is to put the leg down to stabilize the bike.
 The leg then gets caught under the bike and breaks.
 Arms and wrists are frequently broken as the bike goes down, and the arms go out in a reflex action to stop the fall.
 Pelvic and hip fractures are also common.

 • Traumatic Brain Injury: Motorcyclists often suffer traumatic brain injuries when their head violently strikes another vehicle or the ground.
-These injuries range from mild concussions to life-changing and severe permanent injuries.
-At the time of impact, the brain jostles back and forth within the skull, and the severity of the injury depends on the location of the damaged brain.
+These injuries can range from mild concussions to permanent, life-altering brain damage.
+At the time of impact, the brain can move violently within the skull, and the effects may not be fully understood until a complete medical evaluation is performed.

 • Road Rash: As the motorcyclist’s body skids along the pavement, even skin that appears to be protected can be severely damaged, as clothes are ripped off and the skin scrapes along the pavement.
 There are various degrees of road rash, which can even be so severe that it becomes life-threatening.